 There are two commonly found releases of Mountain Brome, Bromar (1946) and Garnet (2001).
-In addtion to the released varieties, Southwest Seed has a local ecotype known as White River Mountain Brome which came from the White River National Forest in West Central Colorado.
+In addtion to the released varieties, Southwest Seed has a local ecotype known as UP Cold Springs which came from the Uncompahgre Plateau in West Central Colorado.

 - Type: Brome

 - Purpose: Reclamation, Erosion, Browse/Forage, and High Elevation

 - Annual/Perrenial: Perennial

 - Planting Rate: 10 pls lbs/ac but not recommended for a mono stand

 - Growth Pattern: Bunch

 - Variety Release Sheet:

 Southwest Seed is happy to help.
 Please feel free to call or email us for more information about our products and services.
 Before you get in touch, you might take a look at our Planning Guide.
 It has information that you can gather prior to contacting us so that we can efficiently answer your questions.